 Unless otherwise indicated in your prospectus supplement, your debt security will not be entitled to the benefit of any sinking fund - that is, we will not deposit money on a regular basis into any separate custodial account to repay your debt securities.
 In addition, we will not be entitled to redeem your debt security before its stated maturity unless your prospectus supplement specifies a redemption commencement date.
-You will not be entitled to require us to buy your debt security from you, before its stated maturity, unless your prospectus supplement dates.
+You will not be entitled to require us to buy your debt security from you, before its stated maturity, unless your prospectus supplement specifies one or more repayment dates.